geoffreylitt/wildcard-onward-paper/paper.md

 ## Table adapters

-A key idea in table-driven customization is that a wide variety of data sources can be mapped to a generic table abstraction.
-In a relational database, the table matches the underlying storage format, but in table-driven customization, the table is merely an _interface layer_.
+A key idea in data-driven customization is that a wide variety of data sources can be mapped to a generic table abstraction.
+In a relational database, the table matches the underlying storage format, but in data-driven customization, the table is merely an _interface layer_.
 The data shown in the table is a projection of some underlying state, and edits to the table can have complex effects on the underlying state.

 Here we describe the abstract interface fulfilled by a table adapter, and then describe specific types of table adapters we've built so far in the Wildcard system.

 ### Abstract interface

 _Returning a table_: A table adapter exposes a table of data: an ordered list of records.
 Each record carries a unique identifier and associates named attributes with values.
 Tables have a typed schema, so the same attributes are shared across all records.
 We currently support strings, numeric values, booleans, and datetimes as types.
 The columns also carry some additional metadata, such as whether or not they are read-only or editable.

 A table adapter can update the contents of a table at any time in response to changes in the underlying state (e.g., a DOM scraping adapter can update the table when the page body changes).
 When data changes, the query view is reactively updated in response.